 Guidelines for supervisors

 These Guidelines provide guidance on how supervision may look in practice, and set out practical approaches supervisors can implement.
 These guidelines are not prescriptive.
+For remote supervision arrangements, please see the Remote supervision arrangements page.

 Law practices should develop clear policies and procedures around supervision, taking into account the matters set out below.